unoplatform/Uno.Samples/README.md

 ### TubePlayer App

-The TubePlayer App is a sample application that leverages Uno Platform to recreate the core functionalities of YouTube.
-This app serves as a comprehensive tutorial for developers to create a rich video streaming service.
+The TubePlayer App is a sample application that enables the user to search for, and stream, Youtube videos.
+This app was made using tools, libraries, and patterns available in the Uno Platform, that are there to help rapidly build high-quality applications.
 This sample app was built following the [Tube Player worshop](https://aka.platform.uno/tubeplayer-workshop).

 [Browse source](https://github.com/unoplatform/Uno.Samples/tree/master/reference/TubePlayer)